-Life cycle assessment addresses the environmental impacts of a product or a service throughout its life cycle.
-Environmental impacts include not only climate impacts but also the effects on water systems, ecosystems, etc. The impacts are assessed from raw material procurement to production, use, end of life, recycling, and waste disposal.
+Life Cycle Assessment addresses the environmental impacts of a product or a service throughout its life cycle.
+Environmental impacts include not only climate impacts, but also impacts on water systems, ecosystems, etc. Impacts are assessed from raw material sourcing through production, use, end-of-life, recycling, and waste disposal.

-- A broader view of product life cycle's environmental impacts rather than just its climate impacts
+- A broader view of the environmental impacts of a product's life cycle, not just its climate impact

-- Proving the environmental claims of the product and thus obtaining green funding
+- Prove the environmental claims of the product and obtain green funding

-- Emissions data can be integrated into a service or a product, increasing the competitive advantage by providing an environmentally friendly alternative
+- Emissions data can be incorporated into a service or product, providing a competitive advantage by offering a green alternative

-- We can also conduct EPDs (Environmental Product Declaration) for your product to help you communicate the life cycle effects of the product to potential customers.
+- We can also produce Environmental Product Declarations (EPDS) for your product to help you communicate the life cycle impacts of the product to potential customers.